aaronpflaumer/sleek-edit/README.md

 # Sleek Edit

-Minimalist document editor for focused writing, designed to integrate with Google Documents.
+Minimalist document editor for focused writing.
+Designed to integrate with Google Documents.

 #### Features: